-We intend to refinance the \$220 million floating-rate loan that we are assuming in connection with the acquisition of Chicago Marriott with a 10-year 5.96% fixed-rate loan issued by Wachovia Bank, National Association, an affiliate of Wachovia Capital Markets, LLC, one of the underwriters of this offering.
-The loan will be interest only for $3^{1}/2$ years, after which, the principal will amortize using a 30-year amortization schedule.
+We intend to refinance the \$220 million floating-rate loan that we are assuming in connection with the acquisition of Chicago Marriott with a fixed-rate loan issued by Wachovia Bank, National Association, an affiliate of Wachovia Capital Markets, LLC, one of the underwriters of this offering.
+The estimated principal amount of the refinanced loan will be determined based on the market conditions at the time of the refinancing and is expected to be between \$170 million and \$220 million.
 The new loan will be a limited recourse loan secured by a mortgage on the property.
 We will finance the remainder of the purchase price through a portion of the net proceeds from this offering.
 We expect to borrow up to \$100 million through a short-term floating-rate loan arranged by Wachovia Bank, National Association, which we will repay with a portion of the net proceeds of this offering.